dev-lyroxx/moderation-bot/README.md

-# moderation-bot
+# Moderation-Bot
-A simple moderation Bot with Kick, Ban, Warn and Clear Command
+A simple moderation Bot with Kick, Ban and Clear Command